helisnetwork/8x-monorepo/packages/docs/source/index.html.md

 }
 ```

-As you can see to the right, all the parameters are optional however we recommend you passing in all the addresses to ensure everything works as expected.
+All the parameters are optional, however, we recommend you pass through all the addresses to ensure everything works as expected.

-You can get a list of the currently deployed addresses from [HERE](https://github.com/8xprotocol/monorepo/blob/master/packages/artifacts/src/addresses/config.json)
+You can get a list of the currently deployed addresses from [here](https://github.com/8xprotocol/monorepo/blob/master/packages/artifacts/src/addresses/config.json)

 ## Web3